Young-ook/terraform-aws-fis/examples/blueprint/README.md

 ### Elastic Cloud Compute (EC2)
 #### Run Load Generator

+**Script**
 Terraform configuration also creates a load generator for your application instances.
 This load generator instance runs a load generator script that repeatedly sends http requests to the application load balancer.
 Before you begin the first chaos engineering experiment, you must run the load generator script.
 1) Access your load generator (blazemeter ec2 instance) via session manager of aws systems manager service.
-If you don't know how to access a ec2 instance through session manager, please refer to [this guide](https://github.com/Young-ook/terraform-aws-ssm/blob/main/README.md#connect) 2) Create a *loadgen.sh* file with bash script example shown as below into home direcotry of *ssm-user* after terraform apply.
+If you don't know how to access a ec2 instance through session manager, please refer to this [guide](https://github.com/Young-ook/terraform-aws-ssm/blob/main/README.md#connect) 2) Create a *loadgen.sh* file with bash script example shown as below into home direcotry of *ssm-user* (/home/ssm-user) after terraform apply.
 ```
 #!/bin/bash
 while true; do